 Borrow seeds to grow your own healthy food and contribute to a sustainable community—it’s 1-2-3 easy with your Burlington Public Library card.
-Here's how it works.
+Seed collections are available at Central and Brant Hills branches.
+Here's how our seed library works:

 - Browse & Borrow... select what plants you’d like to grow – then checkout the seed packages

 - Sow & Grow... plant, tend, and enjoy your crop

 - Reap & Return... if you are able, harvest new seeds and return them to the library, packaged to be borrowed by local gardeners next growing season.
 Returning seeds is not a requirement for borrowing seeds.
 Seeds returned from successful plants will grow our collection and help cultivate seed stocks best suited to our local climate.

 Q: What is BPL Grows Seed Library?

 BPL Grows Seed Library is a free community seed initiative that provides an opportunity for local residents to grow their own healthy, affordable food.
 With a library card, people can borrow seeds at no charge.
 Members plant, grow, and harvest plants while letting a few plants mature and return to seed.
 These new seeds are then returned to the library for the next growing season’s collection.
 By returning seeds from successful plants, local gardeners help sustain the library’s collection, as well as help cultivate seeds that are especially suited to Burlington’s growing conditions.

 Q: What seeds do you have?

 We order a selection of vegetable seeds you would traditionally see in a home garden, as well as herbs.
 We attempt to order a few varieties in each category.
 All seeds are non-hybrid and organic where possible.
 Our seed suppliers are William Dam Seeds in Flamborough, and Seed Savers Exchange.

 Q: How many seeds can I check out?